rsx-utoronto/calian-gnss-ros2-drivers/calian_gnss_ros2/README.md

 - Access the location data at **http://localhost:8080**.
 - Ensure to have clear skies to get good precision values.

-## :three: RTK-Static Baseline configuration:
+## :three: Static Baseline configuration:

-For the RTK-Static Baseline configuration, which involves one Calian antenna setup using TruPrecision as base at a known location and one or more devices/robots with one antenna acting as rovers connected to the Base.
+For the Static Baseline configuration, which involves one Calian antenna setup using [TruPrecision](https://tallysman.com/downloads/TruPrecision.zip) as base at a known location and one or more devices/robots with one antenna acting as rovers connected to the Base.

 - Make sure to use the same key used for the TruPrecision (Prefilled do not change unless if you have a separate source).
 Change the channel name to the one given in TruPrecision application.
 - Build and source the terminal.